 Travel Vaccines and Advice for Saint Kitts and Nevis

 Saint Kitts and Nevis is the smallest country in the Caribbean in both population and land area.
 But, that doesn’t mean they don’t have plenty of beauty and sights to offer.
-Some highlights include African green monkeys, music festivals and a mile-wide volcanic crater.
+Some highlights include African green monkeys, music festivals and a two-kilometre-wide volcanic crater.

 The water dividing Saint Kitts and Nevis is called the Narrows since in several places it is only three kilometres wide.